 - recognise which workplace activities may be subject to environmental legislation or enforcement

 - assess environmental aspects and impacts, and evaluate existing controls

 - support environmental emergency planning

 - understand the importance of reducing environmental harm

 - outline the issues associated with waste and its management

 - explain the pros and cons of various energy sources and how to use them more efficiently.

-Employers looking for more information on how NEBOSH qualifications can benefit their organisation can find out more on our Guidance for Employers page.
+Employers looking for more information on how NEBOSH qualifications can benefit your organisation, can find out more on our NEBOSH Corporate Services page.